dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 ```
 {: .Example}

-And here's the code that moves consumed data into your Splice Machine database:
+And this is the code that moves consumed data into your Splice Machine database:
 {: .spaceAbove}

 ```